Compact Governance

 The jurisdiction of the Interstate Commission for EMS Personnel Practice is limited to activities across state borders as authorized by the enactment of the REPLICA legislation.
 The Commission's core functions encompass the following:

-• Uniform Rules: Support uniform compact rules, policies, and procedures at the state level related to the implementation of REPLICA.
+- Uniform Rules: Support uniform, compact rules, policies, and procedures related to the implementation of REPLICA at the state level.